Email: srcannin at ucsd dot edu

 Office: AP&M 5760

 I work in algebraic geometry.
-Specifically, I am currently interested in intersection theory on moduli spaces, especially those related to the moduli spaces of curves, abelian varieties, and K3 surfaces.
+Specifically, I am interested in intersection theory on moduli spaces, especially those related to the moduli spaces of curves, abelian varieties, and K3 surfaces.
 My previous work was on the dimension of the variety of lines on a Fano complete intersection.